-The same is with a new feature or a product.
 When you develop an idea or improvement for an existing product, the primary action will be validating it with users.
-How do they perceive the innovation?
+How do they perceive innovation?
 Is it useful for them?
 Would they recommend your innovation to friends?
 These questions are implied in the MVP testing techniques and strategies.

 The article below discusses the proven ways to verify your product’s market value.
 Thus, you can choose one or several of them that suit your business goals best and test your MVP.

-Why is it important to test an idea?
+Why is it important to test an MVP?

-An MVP development service includes the essential features that require less cost and time for development.
+In fact, MVP development services include the essential features that require less cost and time for development.
 Testing it with real users gives you valuable insights into how you can improve your product.
 So, after trying your minimum viable product, you get the following outcomes:

 - Less cost for development;